google/opencasebook/ambiguity.md

 The trial court heard several hours of arguments on the motion over two court days.
-The trial court questioned Wolf regarding his proffered extrinsic evidence that the term "gross receipts" was interpreted in the entertainment industry to mean cash or other valuable consideration.[^readreceipts] The court acknowledged Wolf's expert's testimony created an ambiguity regarding the meaning of the term "gross receipts."
+The trial court questioned Wolf regarding his proffered extrinsic evidence that the term "gross receipts" was interpreted in the entertainment industry to mean cash or other valuable consideration.[^receipts] The court acknowledged Wolf's expert's testimony created an ambiguity regarding the meaning of the term "gross receipts."
 However, the court was persuaded the contract term clearly and unambiguously meant Disney's obligation to pay Wolf royalties only arose with